 [Updated April 11th, 2014 - Removed some faucets that have gone dark, added several new faucets, and added pagination for easier reading.
 I also noted that many faucets have increased their payouts because the price of Bitcoin has decreased.
 DailyFreeBits was moved to the Microwallet.org section. - Bryan]

 [Updated March 7th, 2014 - Added 6 new faucets with short reviews for all of the faucets to augment the full reviews.
 I'm still testing two other faucets, as well. - Bryan]

 [Updated February 7th, 2014 - Added three new faucets—bringing the total to 14—and updated some the original descriptions with additional information.
 I also mentioned three faucets that I am testing that I'll add to the official list once I receive a payout. - Bryan]

 [Updated January 17th, 2014 - Added three new faucets—bringing the total to 11—and updated some the original descriptions with additional information. - Bryan]

 Bitcoins are all over the headlines, but did you know there are websites that pay out "free" Bitcoins for visiting them or doing tasks?
-They're called Bitcoin faucets, and they're a great way for you to get into Bitcoins without mining, wiring money to a Bitcoin exchange, or buying through LocalBitcoins.
+They're called Bitcoin faucets, and they're a great way for you to get into Bitcoins without mining, winning it through playing online poker with Bitcoins, wiring money to a Bitcoin exchange, or buying through LocalBitcoins.

 This also seems like a good place to mention that I'm presenting a Bitcoin session at Macworld/iWorld 2014.